DNA-BarKeeper/barkeeper/README.md

 Here's what you need to prepare before you can start the setup process:
 - Make sure that you have a stable internet connection during all steps of the setup process.
 - Have a server or Desktop computer running any OS capable of supporting Docker.
-Setup was tested on machines running Ubuntu 16.04 up to 22.04 and Windows 10 and 11.
+Setup was tested on machines running Ubuntu 16.04 up to 22.04 and Windows 10 and 11 with WSL enabled.
 Older versions of Ubuntu will likely work as well but are not getting security updates any longer (this is also true for Ubuntu 16.04 by now) so using those cannot be recommended in a production environment.
 - You will also need a user with superuser or administrative rights during the installation process.